Looking Closely at the Growth Curve for CEL-SCI Corporation (CVM)

-CEL-SCI Corporation (AMEX:CVM) went up by 15.95% from its latest closing price compared to the recent 1-year high of $27.28.
-The company’s stock price has collected 11.50% of gains in the last five trading sessions.
+CEL-SCI Corporation (AMEX:CVM) went down by -9.71% from its latest closing price compared to the recent 1-year high of $27.28.
+The company’s stock price has collected 23.59% of gains in the last five trading sessions.

 Is It Worth Investing in CEL-SCI Corporation (AMEX :CVM) Right Now?